leaninnovationlabs/dmcp/docs/manual/configure-datasources.md

 ### 2. Network Security
 - Use SSL/TLS for all connections
-- Restrict database access to specific IPs
+- Restrict data source access to specific IPs
 - Use VPN or private networks when possible

 ### 3. Connection Security